Seinfeld: Awards and honors

 Seinfeld has received awards and nominations in various categories throughout the mid-1990s.
-It was awarded the Emmy for Outstanding Comedy Series in 1993, Golden Globe Award for Best TV Series (Comedy) in 1994, and Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 1995, 1997 and 1998.
-Apart from these, the show was also nominated for an Emmy award from 1992 to 1998 for Outstanding Comedy Series, Golden Globe award from 1994 to 1998 for Best TV-Series (Comedy), and Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series from 1995 to 1998.
-The show even received the Peabody Award in 1993.
+It was awarded the Primetime Emmy Award for Outstanding Comedy Series in 1993, Golden Globe Award for Best Television Series – Musical or Comedy in 1994, and Actor Award for Outstanding Performance by an Ensemble in a Comedy Series in 1995, 1997 and 1998.
+The show also received the Peabody Award in 1993.

 TV Guide named it the greatest TV show of all time in 2002, and in 2013, the magazine ranked it as the second-greatest TV show.
 A 2015 The Hollywood Reporter survey of 2,800 actors, producers, directors, and other industry people named Seinfeld as their #5 favorite show.
 In 2022, Rolling Stone ranked Seinfeld as the sixth-greatest TV show of all time.
 In 2023, Variety ranked Seinfeld as the eighth-greatest TV show of all time.